Table of Contents

 Will The Serial Number Prove Originality?

 There are a lot of Epiphone fakes being made and sold to look like the real thing.
 Many people try to verify if their Epiphone is original by using the serial number.
-But will the serial number alone prove that the guitar is original?
+But will this alone prove that the guitar is original?

 Unfortunately it won’t.
 You see, many of the factories making the fake guitars are using serial numbers similar to the real thing.
-This means you will have to do more research to prove originality.
+More research will be required to prove originality.

 This will mean confirming if the parts that were used are legitimate.
 Things like real Grover tuners and bindings that are not thicker than they should be.